Google Pixel 6 vs. 6 Pro: What are the biggest specs differences?

-The Pixel 6 series (which includes the Pixel 6 Pro) has just been officially revealed by Google -- and as expected it's come loaded with welcome upgrades (like Google's new Tensor chips) that could potentially usher in the tipping of fortunes for the company's struggling phone division.
+The Pixel 6 and Pixel 6 Pro have just been revealed by Google -- and as expected they come loaded with welcome upgrades (like Google's new Tensor chips) that could potentially usher in the tipping of fortunes for the company's struggling phone division.

-This year, there are two phones in the flagship Pixel series, the $599 (£599, converts to AU$800) Pixel 6 and $899 Pixel 6 Pro.
-Of the two phones the more-affordable Pixel 6 is priced to compete with the iPhone 13, Samsung Galaxy S21 as well as other Android midtier phones like the Motorola Edge (2021).
+This year, there are two phones in the flagship Pixel series, the $599 (£599) Pixel 6 and $899 (£849) Pixel 6 Pro.
+Of the two phones, the more affordable Pixel 6 is priced to compete with the iPhone 13, Samsung Galaxy S21 as well as other Android midtier phones like the Motorola Edge (2021).
 Check the table below for a full pricing breakdown.

 Read more: Forget the iPhone 13.
 Google's Pixel 6 sounds like it's going to be even better